Clouds have long been mysterious and inspiring.

 This is the opposite of the traditional approach of on-premises infrastructure.

-The CNCF highlights microservices, containers, service meshes, immutable infrastructure and declarative APIs as building blocks of cloud-native architecture.
+The CNCF highlights microservices, containers, service meshes, immutable infrastructure and declarative APIs as the building blocks of cloud-native architecture.

 Containers are an alternative way to package applications in comparison to complex virtual machines and physical servers.